 Beyond the Void is a dungeon crawler.
 It has randomly generated dungeons.
 You can play solo or online.
 In multiplayer you have 2 main options: You can crawl the dungeon with friends, or control the dungeon to stop them.
-If you haven’t played the demo already, I suggest you try it out.
-The demo is free and will always be free.

 I’ve been working on the game in conceptual form for over 3 1/2 years now.
 There have been numerous iterations of the actual implementation of the game.
 Leading up to this point, there have been about 4 working prototypes.
 I live streamed 2 of the iterations, a few might remember.